 How to apply toner and essence:

 The two are also different in the ways that they are applied.
 Toners come in many different consistencies, but are generally on the watery side.
 For that reason, they can be applied with the fingers, or swept across the skin on a cotton pad.
 If you’re using a thicker, more hydrating toner, like the Klavuu White Pearlsation Revitalizing Pearl Treatment Toner, it makes sense to apply it with your fingertips and pat it in gently.
-For more watery, astringent toners like the Neogen Pore Refine Toner, douse a cotton pad and swipe it across your face, moving outwards and upwards from the center of your face.
+For more watery, astringent toners douse a cotton pad and swipe it across your face, moving outwards and upwards from the center of your face.
 Using a cotton pad is necessary if you are looking to remove remaining makeup and impurities.